Table of Contents Show

 1. Empty The Propane Tank

 An empty propane tank will prevent your Loco turkey fryer from staying lit because the gas powers the heating element and ensures the turkey is properly fried.
-It is easy to determine if you have run out of gas; the basic method of confirming if you are out of gas is to check the content gauge.
+It is easy to determine if you have run out of gas; the primary method of confirming if you are out of gas is to check the content gauge.

 If you don’t have a content gauge, you can pour warm water on the side of your tank and check for where the cold area starts (this indicates the level of your gas).